DannyArends/DaNode/README.md

 nohup authbind danode/server -b 100 -v 0 > server.log 2>&1 &
 ```

-This starts the server with a backlog (-b) of 100 simultaneous connection (per port), and produces
-less log output (-v 0).
+Start the server with a backlog (-b) of 100 simultaneous connection (per port), and less log output (-v 0).

 ```
 --port      -p      # HTTP port to listen on (integer)